Merck Manual

 Mutations in recombination activating gene 1-2 (RAG1 or RAG2) represent a T-B-NK+ SCID phenotype.

 Omenn syndrome is another T-B-NK+ SCID phenotype.
 It typically is the result of one defective RAG allele and therefore is commonly referred to as atypical SCID, or leaky SCID.
 It is an autosomal recessive form of SCID.
-Frequently the levels of IgA, IgG, and IgM are low while there is elevated IgE and eosinophilia.
+Frequently the levels of IgA, IgG, and IgM are low while the levels of IgE and eosinophils are elevated.
 These patients usually have a varying degree of lymphopenia with low numbers of T and B cells and present with inflammation and lymphadenopathy.

 All forms of SCID are fatal during infancy unless they are diagnosed and treated early.